Petroleum industry applications

 Photo: Antelope Canyon, AZ, USA

 At Cox, we realize the potential of this geochemical data by providing industry leading XRF core scanning instruments as a new and important contribution to the available upstream technology of the petroleum sector.
 With an unrivaled Na-U element range and the fastest scanning time in the business, the ITRAX scanner produces precise, reliable and quick results when time is money.
-Whether the aim is to investigate continuous core data on a millimeter scale or to improve the capacity to correlate strata across basins, the ITRAX will be an invaluable tool in defining deposit characteristics and provenance.
+Whether the aim is to investigate continuous core data on a millimeter scale or to improve the capacity to correlate strata across basins, ITRAX scanning will be an invaluable tool in defining deposit characteristics and provenance.

 Scan drill core and powdered samples at high throughput